2-year-old struck in head by stray bullet while playing outside at day care: Police

-(UTAH) -- A 2-year-old was struck in the head by a stray bullet while playing outside at a Utah day care, authorities said.
+(SPANISH FORK, Utah) -- A man who was shooting at birds with an air rifle has been identified as a person of interest after a 2-year-old boy was struck in the head by a stray bullet while playing outside at a Utah day care, authorities said.

 The incident occurred Monday at a day care in Spanish Fork while several children were playing outside in a vinyl fenced-in area of the facility, according to police.